-The Accused Student or Complainant may only raise, and the President shall only consider, the following:
+The Accused or Complainant may only raise, and the Provost or their designee shall only consider, the following on appeal:

 - i.
 Whether a procedural deviation occurred that substantially affected the outcome of the case; - ii.
-Whether there is new information sufficient to alter the Findings or other relevant facts not available or mentioned in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original Student Conduct Board Hearing. - iii.
-The President will review the Findings and Recommendations and, at their sole discretion, the record from the Student Conduct Hearing and supporting documents, and transmit their decision in writing to the Accused Student, the Complainant, the Student Conduct Administrator, the Chair of the Student Conduct Board, and the Dean.
-The President's decision shall be final.
+Whether there is new information sufficient to alter the findings or other relevant facts not available or mentioned in the original hearing because such information or facts were not known to the person appealing at the time of the original Student Conduct Board Hearing. - q.
+Provost's Review.
+The Provost or their designee will review the findings and recommendations and, at their discretion, the record from the Student Conduct Hearing and supporting documents, and transmit their decision in writing to the Accused, the Complainant, the Student Conduct Administrator, the Chair of the Student Conduct Board, and the Dean.
+The Provost or their designee's decision shall be final.